sarbashis/mywebsite/_pages/cv.md

 <a href="/CV/Sarbashis_cv_DataScientist.pdf" target="_blank" class="btn btn--success">Download CV </a>{: .align-right}

 ## Summary:
-Experienced senior Researcher with a demonstrated history of leading diverse projects of various types.
+Experienced Data Scientist with a demonstrated history of leading diverse projects in the field of Data Science.
 Skilled in Python, R, Data Analysis, and Machine Learning.
-Strong research professional with a Doctor of Philosophy (Ph.D.) focused in Computational Biology.
+Strong research professional with a Doctor of Philosophy (Ph.D.) focused on Computational Biology.

 ## Employment:
 * June, 2019 -- Present: __Data Scientist__<br>